TC United Frequently Asked Questions

 Competitive soccer typically begins at the U10 age group.
 TC United does not generally recommend that children “play up” except in circumstances where the coach or Director of Coaching identifies that a child is specifically capable of competing with players who are older.
 TC United follows the birth-year age chart provided by US Soccer.

-What is the commitment like?
+What is the level of commitment?

 My child is playing for a different soccer club or association, can I still have him/her tryout for TC United?

 Yes, any youth player of the correct age can tryout for TC United.
 If selected for a team, we will register him/her with the appropriate state and national associations and acquire any necessary player releases and player cards.
+Once selected to a TC United team, they may not play for a team in a differnt association or with a differnt club.

 Can my child play for a recreational team while still playing for TC United?